JoshZastrow/Transfer-Learning/README.md

 ### Data Processing Method

 The second method is to build a new model directly from a clipped base model.
 This  is where the pre-trained model would have it's densely connected layers removed, then new layers with randomized weights would be added to suit the context of the problem.
+Usually the new layers are just one or two standard affine layers connected to the output, but in the case of autonomous driving, sometimes it can be an RNN to recall recently seen examples.

-The resulting model would be trained on the new dataset, either by freezing the weights of the base model (not training that segment) and only running backpropogation through the added layers, or if there is enough data on hand retraining the entire model which could improve the overall accuracy of the model.
+The resulting model would be trained on the new dataset, either by freezing the weights of the base model (not training that segment) and only running backpropogation through the added layers, or retraining the entire model.
+If retrained, the further refinement of the weights on the pretrained network could improve the overall accuracy of the model.

 ### Approach